Ygor-J/sql-guard/README.md

-# SQL Data Validator
+# SQL Guard - Guarding data rules through SQL

 A simple package for validating data using SQL.
-Only support for GoogleSQL and DuckDB (PostgreSQL compatible) at the moment.
+Only support for GoogleSQL (BigQuery) and DuckDB (PostgreSQL compatible).

 ## Problem to be Solved